RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-quick-setup.md

 > In multi nodes deployment mode, the `global_stack.workdir` value have to be the same accessible directory on each nodes (e.g. NFS mount).
 {: .tip .warning}

+## Login to Docker registry

+We're currently storing our Docker image on Github.
+To be able to fetch them, you require an access token.

+Visit [this link](https://docs.github.com/en/packages/guides/configuring-docker-for-use-with-github-packages#authenticating-with-a-personal-access-token) and [this link](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to get an overview on how to let your Docker engine be able to fetch REGARDS images.

+> If you do not fetch image directly on Github, adapt this step to your environment.
+{: .tip .info}

 ## Install the stack

 When configuration have been saved, you need to run the following command :